ChronosXYZ/go-throttle/README.md

 # go-throttle

 The Go library for throttling some actions, for example, API requests to some network service.
+Inspired by [CCXT's throttle.js library](https://github.com/ccxt/ccxt/blob/master/js/base/functions/throttle.js).

 ## Install